 Table 2 sets out the volume and price information we are able to make available and the timescales over which the information will be updated.
 In many cases the information will be provided pursuant to the BSAD Methodology Statement.
-In addition Table 2 sets out the source of the information, Hard copies of this information may be requested from the Head of Market Change - Electricity.
-Full contact details are set out in Section 2 above.
+In addition Table 2 sets out the source of the information, Hard copies of this information may be requested from the Regulatory Frameworks Manager.
+Full contact details are set out in section 2 above.